Table of Contents

 2. Future Income Needs

-Calculate how many years your spouse would need financial support and adjust your coverage accordingly.
+Estimate how many years your spouse would need income support and adjust your coverage based on that timeframe.

 3. Common Mistakes to Avoid